snwhd/haxe-engineio/README.md

 # haxe-engineio

-A Haxe implementation of the engine.io protocol.
+A (work in progress) Haxe implementation of the engine.io protocol.

 - Server depends on sys, (tested on cpp and neko)
 - Client tested on cpp, neko